5urg3on/portsec/README.md

 ## Brief Introduction

-Over the last six years, I have been in IT building various Web Applications that help solve different problems in Education Technology [Edutech], eCommerce, Real Estate, Migration, and other areas, I enjoy creating solutions that work and help the business and customer they serve, time management is one thing I don’t joke with because I make sure all project is delivered within time frame.
+Over the last six years, I have worked in IT, building various web applications to solve real-world problems in sectors such as Education Technology (EdTech), eCommerce, Real Estate, multi-vendor solutions, and Human Resource applications.
+I enjoy creating solutions that work and help both the business and the customers they serve.
+Time management is crucial to me, and I ensure all projects are delivered within the agreed timeframe.

 ## Objective

-With a solid IT background in developing web applications and a growing passion for cybersecurity, I aim to excel as a SOC Analyst.
-Leveraging the Google Cybersecurity Certificate Program, I am dedicated to protecting businesses and the people they serve by enhancing security operations, managing incidents, and ensuring regulatory compliance effectively
+With a strong foundation in IT and web development, complemented by the Google Cybersecurity Certificate Program, I am now focused on advancing as a SOC Analyst.
+I am passionate about protecting businesses and the people they serve by enhancing security operations, managing incidents, and ensuring regulatory compliance, all while leveraging my experience in web development and cybersecurity.

 ## Skills
 Here are key skills I've developed, showcased through projects I've worked on.